Richard Vaughan (badminton): Biography

-Career
+Vaughan from Llanbradach, Caerphilly, represented the Welsh team at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, where he competed in the singles and team events.

-Richard Vaughan won a bronze medal at the 2000 European Badminton Championships, losing to Peter Gade (Denmark) in the semi-final.
-He also won a bronze medal at the 2002 Commonwealth Games, beating world No3 Susilo (Singapore) and Gupta (India) on the way to the semi-final, where he lost to Lee (Malaysia).
-His highest world ranking was number 7 (2002).
-He beat the World No1 Roslin Hashim (Malaysia) at the Danish Open 2001 and Swiss Open 2002.
+He won a bronze medal at the 2000 European Badminton Championships, losing to Peter Gade of Denmark in the semi-final.
+In 2000 he made his Olympic debut at the 2000 Summer Olympics in Sydney.
+During the men's singles he beat world No5 Boonsak Ponsana of Thailand in the first round and Swedish No1 Rasmus Wengberg in the 2nd round, before losing to World No1 and World Champion Sun Jun of China, 13–15 13–15.
+He beat the World No1 Roslin Hashim of Malaysia at the 2001 Danish Open.

-In 2004 Vaughan beat the World Champion Xia Xuanze (China) at the All England Super Series.
-He has 97 caps representing Wales (March 2009).
-In 2005 he established the Richard Vaughan Badminton Academy (see below), based in the UK, helping establish many British and European players.

-Vaughan has competed twice in badminton at the Summer Olympics.
-Vaughan played badminton at the 2000 Summer Olympics in men's singles, beating world No5 Boonsak Ponsana of Thailand in the first round and Swedish No1 Rasmus Wengberg of Sweden in the 2nd round, before losing to World No1 and World Champion Sun Jun of China, 13–15 13–15.
-He also competed at the 2004 Summer Olympics despite contracting a virus similar to glandular fever, which seriously impaired his preparation for the Athens Olympics.
+Vaughan represented the Welsh team again at the 2002 Commonwealth Games, winninga bronze medal.
+He beat world No3 Ronald Susilo of Singapore and Abhinn Shyam Gupta of India on the way to the semi-final, where he lost to Lee Tsuen Seng of Malaysia.
+That same year he reached his highest world ranking of number 7.
+In 2004 Vaughan beat the World Champion Xia Xuanze of China at the All England Super Series and attended his second Olympic Games at the 2004 Summer Olympics despite contracting a virus similar to glandular fever, which seriously impaired his preparation for the Athens Olympics.
 In men's singles, he defeated Marco Vasconcelos of Portugal in the first round.
 In the round of 16, Vaughan was defeated by Shon Seung-Mo of Korea, the eventual silver medalist.